M64GitHub/libtsprites/README.md

 no board or screen or anything else than (any type of) `sprite` if you just want to display some graphics. (see [Basic Usage](#basic-usage))

-The coordinate-system by default uses measurements in blocks.
+A special case: The coordinate-system by default uses measurements in blocks.
 Shapes formed of `blocks` are called `regular sprites` - the code representation would be a `TSprite`. `TSprites` can be moved freely in the coordinate-system, while anything "character-based" like strings or shapes of ASCII/UTF-8 characters